ublue-os/ublue-update/README.md

 You can add this to your image by simply pulling down and installing the rpm:

-Warning:
-(if you are making an image derived from the ublue-os/main or ublue-os/nvidia images, you'll want to disable the auto updates in rpm-ostreed.conf and make sure the flatpak-user-update and flatpak-update services aren't running)

 ```
 COPY --from=ghcr.io/gerblesh/ublue-update:latest /rpms/ublue-update.noarch.rpm /tmp/rpms/
 RUN rpm-ostree install /tmp/rpms/ublue-update.noarch.rpm
 ```

-Enable the systemd timer:
+If you are on an image derived from uBlue main:

 ```
-RUN systemctl --global enable ublue-update.timer
+COPY --from=ghcr.io/gerblesh/ublue-update:latest /rpms/ublue-update.noarch.rpm /tmp/rpms/
+RUN rpm-ostree override remove ublue-os-update-services && rpm-ostree install /tmp/rpms/ublue-update.noarch.rpm
 ```

 ## Command Line